jackmott/LinqFaster/README.md

 	var min = myArray.MinF();
 	var max = myArray.MaxF();

-	// Compute the sum of a slice of your array var sliceSum = myArray.AsSpan().Slice(10,20).SumF();
+	// Compute the sum of a slice of your array using Span<T>
+	// LinqFaster includes a handy extension method to make slices easier var sliceSum = myArray.AsSpan().Slice(10,20).SumF();

 	//As above but on a transformation